tianocore/edk2-pytool-extensions/docs/usability/using_image_validation_tool.md

 ### Status codes returned

     0 - All tests returned pass or warn
-    1 - One ore more tests returned fail, or an error has occurred
+    1 - One or more tests returned fail, or an error has occurred

 ## Tests